Fixing a Post-Pregnancy Tummy

 Has your belly become severely deformed after having children?
-Have you been told that post pregnancy tummy tuck surgery cannot fix the issues that you have?
-Have you been diagnosed with a hernia in your abdominal muscles?
+Additionally, have you heard that post-pregnancy tummy tuck surgery cannot fix the issues that you have?
+More specifically, has a doctor diagnosed you with a hernia in your abdominal muscles?

 New Tummy Tuck Surgery is Available for You!

-If you are a mom and your belly looks like a battle ground or if it looks like there is an extraterrestrial growing out of it, there is now hope for you.
+If you are a mom and your post-pregnancy tummy looks like a battleground or like there is an extraterrestrial growing out of it, there is now hope for you.
 Dr. Mowlavi has teamed up with a local Orange County general surgeon to tackle these seemingly unfixable post-pregnancy bellies.
 Following multiple pregnancies or during pregnancies associated with large weight gain or with bearing twins, a couple of things occur:

 - The abdominal skin stretches out, creating unsightly stretch marks